microsoft/FluidFramework/packages/dds/tree/docs/user-facing/map-merge-semantics.md

 ### Last-Write-Wins Semantics

-If multiple edits concurrently set the same field, then the field's final value will will be that of the edit that is sequenced last.
+If multiple edits concurrently set the same key, then the key's final value will be that of the edit that is sequenced last.
 In other words, the `set` operation has last-write-wins semantics.

 Note that this means one user may overwrite a value set by another user without realizing it.